 Daniel J. Solove is the John Marshall Harlan Research Professor of Law at the George Washington University Law School.
-He is a Senior Policy Advisor at Hogan Lovells.
 He is also the founder of TeachPrivacy, a company that provides privacy and data security training programs to businesses, schools, healthcare institutions, and other organizations.

 Professor Solove is co-reporter of the American Law Institute's Restatement of Information Privacy Principles.